amwaleh/checkpoints/checkpoint1/README.md

 #Room Allocation
-	1. Room Allocation can be done manually by calling the `room_allocate() function
+	1. Room Allocation can be done manually by calling the `room_allocate()' function

 	 `roomspacs.room_allocate('John Smith')`